You need to experience bad customer service before you can appreciate good customer service.

 “You’re the best waitress we’ve had all week,” I say as I hand the waitress the bill.
 “Thank you,” she replied.
 “Have you had bad service here?”
 “No, it was the restaurant across the street,” I replied.

-The previous evening the family and I went out for dinner and from the time we entered the restaurant to the time we left it was like we were Hawley Griffin from the League of Extraordinary Gentlemen.
+The previous evening the family and I went out for dinner.
+From the time we entered the restaurant to the time we left, it was like we were Hawley Griffin from the League of Extraordinary Gentlemen.
 We were invisible.

-There are many scenarios that could create a bad service experience, but, from my perspective, it was not a crowded restaurant or a server in training.
-It appeared to me that the people hired to represent the restaurant just didn’t care.
+Many scenarios could create a bad service experience, but, from my perspective, it was not a crowded restaurant or a server in training.
+It appeared to me that the people hired to represent the restaurant didn’t care.

 The service we had the following night may only have been adequate, but after our previous experience of such poor quality customer service, this waitress looked great.